seth586/guides/FreeNAS/freenas_3_tor.md

 ### Install Tor

-Tor is an anonymous communication protocol.
-It bounces encrypted data between relays to help with being anonymous.
+Tor is a communications protocol that anonymizes communications by bouncing encrypted data between relays.
 It is also slower than TCP/IP.
 By serving TOR connections, you help other nodes that require the privacy.
+If you want to run your node over tor only, you can add `/home/bitcoin/.bitcoin/bitcoin.conf` with the line `onlynet=onion`.

 Lets install!
 ```